-- Frequency, nature and severity of the conduct. - Effect of the conduct on the Complainant. - Whether the conduct was directed at more than one person. - Whether the conduct arose in the context of other discriminatory conduct. - Whether the conduct unreasonably interfered with the Complainant's educational or work performance and/or programs or activities. - Whether the conduct implicates academic freedom or protected speech. - Other relevant factors that may arise from consideration of the reported facts and circumstances.
+- Whether the conduct arose in the context of other discriminatory conduct. - Whether the conduct unreasonably interfered with the Complainant's educational or workperformance and/or programs or activities. - Whether the conduct implicates academic freedom or protected speech. - Other relevant factors that may arise from consideration of the reported facts and circumstances.

 The University reserves the right to address offensive conduct and/or harassment that 1) does not rise to the level of creating a hostile environment, or 2) that is of a generic nature and not based on a protected status.
-Addressing such conduct will not result in the imposition of discipline under University policy, but may be addressed through respectful conversation, remedial actions, education, and effective alternate and informal resolution mechanisms.
+Addressing such conduct will not result in the imposition of discipline under University be addressed through respectful conversation, remedial actions, education, and effective alternate and informal resolution mechanisms.